Caterham CT05: Racing performance

 The car performed poorly throughout the season.
 At the first Grand Prix of the year in Australia, both drivers retired.
-Indeed, the CT05 would chalk up 12 retirements in total, and three Grand Prix where neither car finished.
+Indeed, the CT05 would chalk up 12 retirements in total, and three Grands Prix where neither car finished.

 The best result of the season was in Monaco, for Marcus Ericsson who finished in 11th place.

 André Lotterer took over driving the CT05 at Belgium as Kobayashi, with no specific reason given.
 He would ultimately retire from the race.
 Kobayashi returned to the car, and in Singapore he failed to start the race as his brakes failed on the formation lap.

 The CT05 is noted for its unreliability.
 Pictured is Kobayashi failing to start the with an oil pressure issue.

 Financial difficulties hit the team and they failed to field either CT05 at the United States or Brazilian Grand Prix.
 However, they returned for the final round in Abu Dhabi where Will Stevens drove in place of Ericsson before folding.

+Caterham CT07

+After the team was sold to new owners, they began designing the Caterham CT07.
+In August 2014, the team had a wind tunnel model of the CT07 completed and tested.
+The car would have had a different front end and they did not continue with the futuristic looking beak coin or better known anteater shape.
+The front fender was different.
+The flaps were more streamlined, which seemed to improve the airflow to the rear.
+The rear of the CT07, the car, has not been changed much.
+The rear fender had more or less the same features as the CT05.
+The side fenders seemed to have been slightly changed to achieve better airflow.
+In addition, the CT07's engine cover was straighter.